Aravali Biodiversity Park Gurgaon – A Cycling Sojourn

 The Aravali Biodiversity Park in Gurgaon is spread over 160 acres of land right at the Delhi – Gurgaon border on Mehrauli Gurgaon road.
 If you are coming from Delhi, you should take a U-turn from in front of the Ajanta Filling Station just after crossing into Gurgaon and move left towards the service lane to find the entry gate.

 If you are coming from the Sikanderpur side, you need to simply cross the traffic junction at the DLF Phase III & Neelkanth Hospital turn and move left into the service lane.
 The entry gate is just about 100 meters from there.

-The Aravali Biodiversity Park is being developed over several pathways that have been carved out by sustained people use.
+The Aravali Biodiversity Park Gurgaon is being developed over several pathways that have been carved out by sustained people use.
 The trajectory that these pathways follow is based on intuitive arcs that are in keeping with the site topography and the general layout of the land.
-These exiting routes are now being consolidated into permanent pathways.
+These existing routes are now being consolidated into permanent pathways.

 The more prominent of these developed permanent paths traverse the site from the west to the south-east, connecting the two natural depressions before arcing north.
 With this path serving as the main artery, four additional trails have been created along the periphery of the park which a lot of people are using for nature walks and cycling.